AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

 \subsection{Case Study 2: Bypassing Defense and Detection Techniques}

-To protect against cache timing-channel attacks, a variety of detection and mitigation techniques have been proposed. \acronym's cache simulator can also be used to test research prototypes of defense and detection mechanisms proposed in previous works that lack actual real processor implementations.
-This is especially useful when evaluating new protection or detection schemes and find vulnerabilities.
-We implemented four cache timing-channel protection schemes in the cache simulaor: 1) Partition-locked (PL) cache~\cite{wang2007new}, 2) Hardware Performance Counter (HPC)-based detection~\cite{zhang2016cloudradar,chiappetta2016real,alam2017performance,kulah2019spydetector}, 3) Autocorrelation-based detector similar to CC-hunter~\cite{chen2014cc} and, 4) machine learning-based detector similar to Cyclone~\cite{harris2019cyclone}. {\acronym} successfully finds attack sequences that can bypass these protection schemes.
+To protect against cache timing-channel attacks, a variety of detection and mitigation techniques have been proposed. \acronym's cache simulator can be used to test research prototypes of defense and detection mechanisms proposed in previous works that lack actual real processor implementations.
+This is especially useful when evaluating new protection or detection schemes and finding vulnerabilities.
+We implemented four cache timing-channel protection schemes in the cache simulator: 1) Partition-locked (PL) cache~\cite{wang2007new}, 2) Autocorrelation-based detector that is similar to CC-hunter~\cite{chen2014cc}, 3) machine learning-based detector that is similar to Cyclone~\cite{harris2019cyclone}, and 4) microarchitecture statistics-based detection~\cite{zhang2016cloudradar,chiappetta2016real,alam2017performance,kulah2019spydetector}, {\acronym} successfully finds attack sequences that can bypass these protection schemes.

 {\bf Partition-Locked (PL) Cache.} PL cache~\cite{wang2007new} provides special instructions to lock specific cache lines in a cache to prevent them from being evicted.
-The victim program can lock its own cache lines so that they cannot be evicted by the attacker program.
-Further, the victim's access to the locked cache lines will not evict any of the attacker's cache lines.
-In~\cite{he2017secure}, the formal analysis on a simplified cache model concludes that PLcache is secure when the attacker and the victim do not share address space.
+The victim program can lock its own cache lines so that they cannot be evicted by the attack program.
+Further, the victim program's access to the locked cache lines will not evict any of the attack program's cache lines.
+In~\cite{he2017secure}, the formal analysis on a simplified cache model concludes that PL cache is secure when the attack program and the victim program do not share address space.